aws-samples/aws-cdk-transit-gateway-peering/README.md

 Terminate the rest of the resources with the following command:
 `cdk destroy "*"`

-When asked to confirm the deletion of the four stacks, select “y”.
+When asked to confirm the deletion of the four stacks, select `"y"`.

 ## License